In Exercises 1–6, the measure of an angle is given. Classify the ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 1–6, the measure of an angle is given.
-Classify the angle as acute, right, obtuse, or straight. 𝜋
+Classify the angle as acute, right, obtuse, or straight. 𝜋/2

 Verified Solution